Video Editing

 Not every video creator is willing to go through negotiations with a record label in order to get permission to use just one song.
 If this is your case, then you can opt for royalty-free music.
 But if you want to use a song owned by a record label, you must get ready to consult with the copyright holder.

-Now, how do you use someone’s copyrighted art in my video without getting slammed by YouTube copyright strikes?”
+Now, how do you use someone’s copyrighted art in a video without getting slammed by YouTube copyright strikes?”

 The prospects of getting a music copyright strike don’t sound great, right?
 In this article, you will find all the necessary information regarding how to get permission to use a song in your video.